openhab/openhab-addons/bundles/org.openhab.binding.teslascope/README.md

 # Teslascope Binding

 This binding integrates [Tesla Electrical Vehicles](https://www.tesla.com).
 The integration happens through the [Teslascope](https://www.teslascope.com) API.

 ## Supported Things

-All Tesla vehicles supported by Teslascope are supported..
+All Tesla vehicles supported by Teslascope are supported.
+Each vehicle is represented by its own `service` Thing.

 ## Discovery